Multiphase modeling of anisotropic biomass particle pyrolysis accounting for particle deformation and coupled gas-phase dynamics: Numerical solution strategy

 The first two terms on the left-hand side represent the porosity change, whereas the third term represents the volume variation.
 An additional constraint is necessary to solve this one equation in the two unknowns $\epsilon_s$ and $\mathbf{u}_p$.
 Consider the right-hand side term equal to a generic source term S to simplify the notation, so that $S =\frac{1}{\rho_s}\sum^{NSS}_{i=1}\dot\Omega_{i} $.
 To saturate the missing degree-of-freedom, the reactive source term is split into two contributions according to an arbitrary function $Z$, so that:

 Summing \autoref{eq:porosity-variation} and \ref{eq:volume-variation} results back to \autoref{eq:totsolidmass}. $Z(\mathbf{x},t)$ is an arbitrary function of space and time, bounded between $0$ and $1$, that distributes the reaction term between volume variation and porosity change. $Z = 1$ corresponds to a pure shrinking condition, with no porosity change.
-On the contrary, $Z = 0$ indicates a fixed interface, with only a variation in internal porosity.
-In principle, the functional form of $Z$ should be related to the physics of the shrinking problem.
+On the contrary, $Z = 0$ indicates a fixed interface, with only a variation in internal porosity. \tc{Given that it is not clear what causes and how the shrinking phenomena occur, the proper expression for this function remains unknown.} In principle, the functional form of $Z$ should be related to the physics of the shrinking problem.
 For example, one could develop an expression correlating the solid properties (i.e., temperature, pressure, and composition) with the importance of shrinking compared to the porosity changes.
 The functional form of $Z$ serves as a closure model required to solve \autoref{eq:totsolidmass} and can also be discontinuous.
 In this work, various forms of this function are investigated, with a detailed discussion provided in \autoref{sec:mass-conservation}.
 Furthermore, a general expression is proposed and tested against real experimental data in \autoref{sec:applications}. \autoref{eq:volume-variation} can be solved using a potential flow approximation.
 The velocity $\mathbf{u}_p$ can be set equal to the gradient of a potential field $\psi$:

 Introducing \autoref{eq:velocity-potential} in \autoref{eq:volume-variation}, a Poisson equation is obtained.
 This equation is solved numerically to find the potential field $\psi$ \cite{popinet2015quadtree}.